kyma-project/kyma/docs/getting-started/04-expose-microservice.md

     - Select `orders-service (port: 80)` from the drop-down list in the **Service** column to indicate the Service name for which you want to create the API Rule.

 4. In the **Access strategies** section, leave only the `GET` and `POST` methods marked and the `noop` handler selected.
-This way you will be able to send the orders to the service and retrieve orders from it without any token.
+This way you will be able to send the orders to the Service and retrieve orders from it without any token.

 5. Select **Create** to confirm the changes.

-    The message appears on the screen confirming the changes were saved.
+    The message will appear on the screen confirming the changes were saved.

 6. In the API Rule's details view that opens up automatically, check if the API Rule status is `OK`.
-See if you can access the Service by selecting the HTTPS link under **Host** and adding the `/orders` endpoint at the end of the link.
+See if you can access the Service by selecting the HTTPS link under **Host** and adding the `/orders` endpoint at the end of it.

 > **NOTE:** For the whole list of endpoints available in the service, see its [OpenAPI specification](./assets/orders-service-openapi.yaml).